the1lab/1lab/src/1Lab/Function/Surjection.lagda.md

 of mere fibres of $f$ is equivalent to the fibres of the inclusion of the image of $f$.
-This means that we have a choice of mere fibres of $f^{-1}(b)$ for every $b$ exactly when the fibres of the image inclusion are contractible, EG: the image inclusion is an equivalence.
+This means that we have a choice of mere fibres of $f^{-1}(b)$ for every $b$ exactly when the fibres of the image inclusion are contractible, i.e. the image inclusion is an equivalence.

 ```agda
 surjective-iff-image-equiv {A = A} {B = B} {f = f} =